 On 30 December 2021, my parents and I took a trip up to Lick Observatory in Mt.
 Hamilton, CA to see the snow.
 Snow in the San Francisco Bay Area is very rare, and I hear on this day, Mt.
 Hamilton received record breaking levels of snow the night before.
 The day I was there, it was pretty foggy up on Mt.
 Hamilton with clouds and fog drifting in and out, but towards the end at around sunset, the clouds and fog did clear for a really spectacular sunset.
 I took photos with my mirrorless camera.
 The photos are split into 2 blog posts.
 I hope you enjoy viewing my photos.

-Full Resolution Photos: If you want to see full resolution photos of any of the photos you see here, use the following links.
+High Resolution Photos: If you want to see high resolution photos of any of the photos you see here, use the following links.
 If you wish to purchase prints of any of the photos, please contact me here.
 To view my best Lick Observatory photos, use this link.
 To view my best sunset and night photography photos from 2019 to 2021, use this link.
 To see all of my photos from this trip, use this link.

 This is part 2 of the photos I took at Lick Observatory that day.
 The photos for today will feature the rest of the sunset photos I took that day.
 The ground level clouds and fog slowly cleared (or at least descended) later during sunset allowing a spectacular view of sunset above the clouds.